Emacs Projectile in a Monorepo

 Can we correctly identify a Python project?

-(let ((default-directory "/tmp/notes/python/projectC")) (projectile-project-root))
+(let ((default-directory "/tmp/repo/python/projectC")) (projectile-project-root))

 ✔ Works!